PARTHIB-DEB/PARTHIB-DEB/README.md

 👦 I am a developer who loves CS , and mathematics (Not so much 😕 , otherwise I would have become a mathematician IG 😆)

-⛅ Currently my skills are - Web Dev (Tailwind , Django , DRF , Postgres , Redis , Mongo) .
-Pretty much !
-That's it 🏳️
+⛅ Currently my skills are - Well !
+What become necessary for my project comes into the bucket 🏳️

-🍴 Why do you need a fork when there is no sphagetti 🥣  , so learning new techs everytime 📖

 💻 Have deep interest for backend , databases and the BTS of every software 🕵️